WWTN: Programming

-Current schedule
+Schedule

 Weekdays on WWTN features local and nationally syndicated conservative talk shows.
 Local hosts are heard all morning and in afternoon drive time.
 In middays, Texas-based Chad Benson deals with national and Tennessee issues.
 The weekday evening schedule from the co-owned Westwood One network includes The Mark Levin Show and Red Eye Radio.

 Weekends features programs on special interests, including syndicated programs The Kim Komando Show and Sunday Night with Bill Cunningham.
 Some weekend hours are paid brokered programming.
 Most hours begin with an update from ABC News Radio.